 - Advanced marine craft

 - Autonomous underwater vehicles (marine robotics)

 Ocean engineers must build vehicles, systems, instruments, and sensors to operate smoothly in the unpredictable, often hostile environment of the open seas, which means high winds, rough waves, strong currents, and moving ice.

 Today’s ocean engineering challenges include subsea robot design, subsea navigation, and collaborative autonomy to explore the vast, unmapped depths of the ocean.

 At this time, the AOE department is not offering in-person tours for prospective students.
 But, you can still connect with us virtually.
 Watch the videos below to learn more about our undergraduate program.

 The AOE Ambassadors are upperclassmen within the department who assist with recruitment events for prospective AOE students.
-During the Fall 2020 semester, AOE Ambassadors are available to chat with prospective students virtually!
+This year, AOE Ambassadors are available to chat with prospective students virtually!
 Fill out the Google Form below to get connected with an AOE Ambassador.

 What draws students to AOE?

 “As Albert Einstein once said, 'Scientists investigate that which already is; Engineers create that which has never been.'
 I believe that engineers have the power to change the lives of many, which means that opportunities to inspire can be great opportunities to empower.
 I also believe that I have a responsibility to empower others and I take great satisfaction in helping and working with others to achieve a common goal, as many engineers do today.
 I feel that in this modern world, technology can be one of the greatest assets a person can have if they want to generate change and make an impact, and as an engineer, I believe it is our duty to utilize that technology and make the world a better place.”